Updated on 2025-10-28 views 5 mins read

 Step 4: Click on the “Create” button, and select “Apply” to finish.

-Reset Network Settings mac | Fix Error Connecting to Apple ID Server
+Reset Network Settings Mac | Fix Error Connecting to Apple ID Server

-Method 4: Sign Out and Sign In Apple ID Account
+Fix 6.
+Sign Out and Sign In Apple ID Account

 Still not able to connect to the Apple ID server?
 Maybe you should try logging out and logging in to your Apple ID account.